The Grace Building 1114 Avenue of the Americas, New York, NY USA 10036

 Jason Vogel focuses his practice on US and international trademark portfolio and conflict counseling.
 His experience includes advising on complex multi-jurisdictional trademark clearance, protection, enforcement, anti-counterfeiting, litigation, and licensing programs for leading companies in the film, television and music; technology; apparel; consumer products; and financial industries.

 Mr. Vogel has served as Adjunct Professor of Advanced Trademark Law at the Yeshiva University Benjamin N. Cardozo School of Law, and has written and spoken extensively on the Madrid Protocol, Asian and European trademark practice and other topics.

-Mr. Vogel was recognized as an "IP Star" in 2022 and the nine years immediately preceding by Managing Intellectual Property magazine.
-He is listed in the 2022 and the nine immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+Mr. Vogel was recognized as an "IP Star" in 2023 and the ten years immediately preceding by Managing Intellectual Property magazine.
+He is listed in the 2023 and the ten immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 Mr. Vogel was named to the International Who's Who of Trademark Lawyers in 2013, 2014, 2015, and 2018.
 He has been recognized repeatedly for Trademark in The International Who's Who of Business Lawyers.
-Mr. Vogel was recognized as a New York "Super Lawyer" in 2021 and the four years immediately preceding for Intellectual Property by Super Lawyers magazine.
+Mr. Vogel was recognized as a New York "Super Lawyer" in 2022 and the five years immediately preceding for Intellectual Property by Super Lawyers magazine.

 Represented leading hospitality company in successful settlement of trademark dispute with British government agency administering real property owned by the Crown.